uxlfoundation/oneAPI-spec/source/elements/oneART/source/embree-spec.rst

 The context is an necessary argument to
-`rtcPointQuery <#rtcpointquery>`__ and Embree internally uses the topmost instance tranformation of the stack to transform the point query into instance space.
+`rtcPointQuery <#rtcpointquery>`__ and Embree internally uses the topmost instance transformation of the stack to transform the point query into instance space.

 EXIT STATUS